 When practicing yoga at home, it is nice to have a few props handy in order to help release, strengthen, find balance, and restore.
 For many moons, I used random objects around my house before committing to purchasing any props, so I am including info on those items as well.

-Note: these are not sponsored links.
-I do not get anything from including them here, at least not for now.
-If that changes, I will be up front about it.
-Also, these are the products I currently use at home.
-I will not recommend anything that I have not tried and currently use.
+Note: these are the products I currently use at home.
+I will not recommend anything that I have not tried or don’t use.

 Below are the only bolsters I use.
 I have also tried using a firm king size pillow and wrapping a towel very tightly around it in order to help it bulk up even more.
 This is not a perfect alternative, but it will work if you’re on the fence about restorative yoga or don’t want to spend the $60-ish on bolsters.